equiratings/eventing_api_docs/source/index.html.md

 # Introduction

 Welcome to EquiRatings API for Eventing.
-You can use this API to upload and management all aspects of you're eventing records.
+You can use this API to upload and manage all aspects of your eventing records.
 Through the Eventing API endpoints you can upload and get ERQI information.

-Currently our API support's REST Https calls which you can consume using cURL or directly using whatever HTTP wrapper your language of choice supports.
+Currently our API supports REST Https calls which you can consume using cURL or directly using whatever HTTP wrapper your language of choice supports.

 Currently the API is in Beta, and it is subject to change.
-Don't worry we will inform our partner's about any change's long before we deploy.
+Don't worry we will inform our partners about any changes long before we deploy.

 # Authentication

-The Eventing API uses JWT token's for authentication.
-Please contact EquiRatings in order to get setup on our system.
-Once you have been assigned user for your provider account, you will be able to login to the API using the Sessions endpoint.
+The Eventing API uses JWT tokens for authentication.
+Please contact EquiRatings in order to get set-up on our system.
+Once you have been assigned a user for your provider account, you will be able to login to the API using the Sessions endpoint.